Thyroid-hormone transaminase

+The two substrates of this enzyme characterised from rabbit kidney and liver are the thyroid hormone, triiodothyronine, and α-ketoglutaric acid.
+Its products are 3,5,3'-triiodothyropyruvic acid and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-3,5,3'-triiodothyronine:2-oxoglutarate aminotransferase.
 Other names in common use include 3,5-dinitrotyrosine transaminase, and thyroid hormone aminotransferase.
-It employs one cofactor, pyridoxal phosphate.
+It uses pyridoxal phosphate as a cofactor.